michaeldayreads/reference/terms.md

 # REST

+An architectural style.
 Representational State Transfer.
+Access a `resource` using a `method`, sometimes discussed as `nouns` and `verbs`, particularly when discussing HTTP based REST.

-Not synonymous with HTTP, though RESTful web services are very commonly implemented using HTTP.
-As a result, the HTTP methods:
+REST is not synonymous with HTTP, though RESTful web services are very commonly implemented using HTTP.
+This makes the URI/Ls the resources manipulated by the HTTP methods.
+In theory, any of the HTTP methods could be implemented:
 - GET
 - HEAD
 - POST